onedata/onedata-documentation/doc/using_onedata/replication_management.md

 ## REST interface

-For full control over transfer and replication users can directly invoke REST API of Oneprovider service.
+For full control over transfer and replication, users can directly invoke REST API of Oneprovider service.

 ### Replicas management